GED Classes Lebanon, New Hampshire

 HiSET Scoring

-You are required to attain at least a score of 8 points on each of the 5 HiSET subject tests (out of 20).
+On the HiSET exam, you are required to attain at least a score of 8 points (out of 20) on each of the 5 HiSET subject tests.
 Your essay score must be at least 2 out of 6.
-Additionally, your total score cannot be less than 45 (so out of a possible 100).
+Additionally, your total score cannot be less than 45 (so out of a possible 100), excluding your essay.

 Your Future

-The HiSET measures the level of your career and college readiness knowledge and skills.
-The GED (General Education Development) exam includes four tests, but the HiSET has two separate literacy tests.
+The GED and HiSET exams measure the level of your career and college readiness knowledge and skills.
+The GED (General Education Development) exam includes four tests, but the HiSET has two separate literacy tests, so five in total.

 Research shows evidence that students who have demonstrated fluency and proficiency in the knowledge and skills measured at the GED or HiSET exam are better prepared for academic education in college and for their future careers.
-Graduates no longer are holding merely a high school equivalency credential; they are holding a roadmap for future success.
+Graduates no longer hold merely a high school equivalency credential; they have a roadmap for future success.

-The GED and HiSET exams are elements of critical importance in our nation’s educational system and in our economy.
+The GED and HiSET exams are elements of critical importance in our nation’s educational system and for our economy.

 For individuals who didn’t complete high school, it is a credential that leads to better employment and qualifies for a continuation of their education at a college, trade/vocational school, or university.